chengxianga2008/node-cryptojs-aes/README.md

 ### Server Side
 ---
-This part of code snippets are located in demo/server.js.
+This part of code snippets are located in examples/server/server.js.
 Test out in command line:
 ```
 node server.js
 ```
+#### Encryption logic
-The logic on node.js server `http request handler` consists of two parts.
+The logic on node.js server encryption logic consists of two parts.

-#### Part 1
+##### Part 1
 Right off the bat, it generates random passphrase using the native `node.js crypto` library method.

 ```javascript